What the UK’s New Abortion Ruling Means for Women in 2025

 %20(4).webp)

 On June 17, 2025, MPs in the UK voted 379 to 137 to decriminalise abortion for women in England and Wales.
-This is the most significant change to abortion law in the UK in nearly 60 years - and while it doesn’t affect how abortion services work day-to-day, it removes a long-standing threat of criminal prosecution for women who end their pregnancies, including in complex or late-discovered situations.
+This is the most significant change to abortion law in the UK in nearly 60 years.
+The decision doesn’t replace the framework of the UK Abortion Act 1967 or change how services work day-to-day - but it does remove the long-standing threat of criminal prosecution for women who end their pregnancies, including in complex or late-discovered situations.

 If you're pregnant, worried about your legal rights, or considering abortion pills by post, here's what this change means - and what hasn’t changed.